 The program consists of:

 • Establishment of individualized and disciplined meditation & contemplative practice

 • Weekly student-teacher meetings to review one’s practice (deokcham)

 • Introduction to the Buddha, Buddhist Schools, and Sutra study

-(A syllabus is provided/many of the texts exist in pdf form.)
+(Study outline is provided.
+Many of the texts exist in pdf form.)

 • Training in seon practice forms and participation in group meditation sessions

 The Lotus Root Training program requires individual commitment and practice application.
 The intent of the program is to help practitioners develop for themselves a strong foundation from which one is able to investigate mind-heart fearlessly and clearly and to awaken from delusion.
 Program registration is required.
 If you have further questions about the program please contact us.